 A lot of their items retails for $99 or less, but they’re not cheaply made.
 An easy step up from the no-name packs that are going to let you down six months from now.
 Moosejaw has a great selection of Kelty gear.

 I profiled Oboz in detail earlier as one of my favorite travel gear brands and I became an even bigger fan after getting through the toughest hike of my life in Kyrgyzstan without any blisters or other problems.
 I’ve tried a range of models from them and all have performed well.
 They made wide sizes on some models too, which you’d think would be a normal thing (we don’t all have the same width feet), but it’s not.
 You’ll find the widest range of Oboz shoes at Zappos.

-This is probably the most popular outdoor apparel brand in the world by volume, but that doesn’t mean they will let the quality slide.
+Columbia is probably the most popular outdoor apparel brand in the world by volume, but that doesn’t mean they will let the quality slide.
 They are just really good at putting out gear that does what it says it will for a price that’s not pretentious.
 That means you don’t get the eco-cred of a company like Patagonia, but it means you’re often paying about half as much too.
-So go with your conscious if you can afford it, but buy Colombia gear if not.
+So go with your conscience if you can afford it, but buy Columbia gear if not.

 Like Kelty mentioned earlier, this is the brand to look for if you want the best value for your purchase in the name brand arena.
 I especially like their winter items and waterproof ones since they have really good home-grown technology to keep you warm and dry.
 They also break with the industry norm and run deep discounts on their own website to clear out old inventory from past seasons.